Gaussian Probabilities and Expectation Propagation: Discussion

 Another important existing connection point is Gaussian Process classification \cite[]{rasmussenBook, KussRasmussen2005}.
 When a probit likelihood (namely a univariate Gaussian cdf) is used, the data likelihood becomes a Gaussian probability problem.
 The same is true of probit regression \cite[]{ochi1984}, where changing the representation of the more standard prior and likelihood reveals a high-dimensional Gaussian probability.
-Though these problems are usually not considered Gaussian probabilities, it is another point of broad importance for EP and for Gaussian probabilities.
+Though these problems are usually not considered as Gaussian probabilities, it is another point of broad importance for EP and for Gaussian probabilities.
 Furthermore, as EP is often used in a different way in these problems, exploring the similarities between EP for Gaussian probabilities and EP for problems that can be cast as Gaussian probabilities is an interesting subject for future investigation.

-Here we have investigated properties for EP as applied to Gaussian integration, but understanding how much of these issues stems from EP itself and how much from the application is an important clarification.
-Gaussian probabilities are particularly instructive, as they encourage the geometric interpretation that we have maintained throughout this paper.
+We have revealed some interesting empirical and theoretical properties for EP as applied to approximate Gaussian integration, but understanding how much of these issues stems from EP itself and how much from the application is an important clarification.
+Gaussian probabilities are a particularly instructive application, as they encourage the geometric intepretation that we have maintained throughout this paper.
 However, the issues of redundancy and extra mass are not specific to strict box functions, and the interpretation in terms of $\alpha_{\text{eff}}$ is no less applicable in the case of smooth functions.

-Perhaps the most interesting aspect of this work is that the Gaussian probability problem, by its simple geometric interpretation, allows clear investigation into the strengths and weaknesses of EP, which bears relevance to applications well beyond just Gaussian probabilities.
-As EP becomes a more popular approximate inference method, this cautionary result suggests that EP should not be trusted blindly in new applications.
+To test this question, we could repeat the setup of Figure \ref{fig:resultspathology} but using smooth functions such as probit curves.
+This problem would then bear similarity to Gaussian Process classification, and we could stress test the sensitivity of EP (in terms of extra mass and redundancy) to changing amounts of smoothness in the probit, where one end of this continuum is our Gaussian probability results.
+Though this remains a subject of interesting further work, we anticipate a result consistent with our findings here.